dd9jn/rfc4880bis/crypto-refresh.md

 The OpenPGP Key fingerprint of the intended recipient primary key.
 If one or more subpackets of this type are included in a signature, it SHOULD be considered valid only in an encrypted context, where the key it was encrypted to is one of the indicated primary keys, or one of their subkeys.
-This can be used to prevent forwarding a signature outside of its intended, encrypted context.
+This can be used to prevent forwarding a signature outside of its intended, encrypted context (see {{surreptitious-forwarding}}).

 Note that the length N of the fingerprint for a version 4 key is 20 octets; for a version 5 key N is 32.

+An implementation SHOULD generate this subpacket when creating a signed and encrypted message.

 ### Computing Signatures {#computing-signatures}